chmajidnaeem/Compay-pro/README.md

 ## Figma
-Following is the URl for design in Figma. https://www.figma.com/design/Zb5g7OGx20XAUhtHBuaaUO/work
+Following is the URl for design in Figma:

+https://www.figma.com/design/Zb5g7OGx20XAUhtHBuaaUO/work

 ## Prerequisites